Diploma in Radionics (Human treatments)

-The Diploma course follows on from the Introduction to Radionics course and has 6 further terms of six months with residential weekends (two per year, September and April), plus regular tuition by personal tutors during term time.
-The total length of study for the Diploma qualification is 3 years.
+The Diploma course follows on from attending the Introduction to Radionics Course and has six further terms of six months with study days (two per year, September and April), plus support and regular online tuition with a personal tutor during term time.
+The total length of study for the Diploma qualification is three years.

 Eligibility: Applicants should be at least 21 years of age and have passed English at GSCE level or equivalent.
 It is also a requirement that you have knowledge of Anatomy and Physiology.
 Tuition can be arranged through the School.
 An ITEC A & P qualification or GSCE Human Biology is acceptable.
 It is also a requirement to become an Associate Member of The Radionic Association.

 This builds on knowledge gained during the Introduction to Radionics course, and includes:

 - A deeper understanding of the analysis procedure, tying in subtle anatomy with physical conditions